Pyxidatol-C/Xample/README.md

     2

-There are 2 test cases.
+There is 1 test case:

-In the first one,
 - the input is the part in between the input token `Exemple d'entrée` and the output token `Exemple de sortie`: "1\n"
 - the output is between between the output token `Exemple de sortie` and the stop token end of file: "2\n"